A Trusted Authority on Weather and Climate Information

 Today's National Climatic Data Center

 Today, data come to NCDC from not only land-based stations but also from ships, buoys, weather balloons, radars, satellites, and even sophisticated weather and climate models.
-In the past 10 years, NCDC’s digital archive experienced a six-fold increase from 1 petabyte to 6 petabytes.
-(A petabyte is written as 1,000,000,000,000,000 or 1015 bytes).
-With increasing sophistication of data collection equipment, such as new satellites and radars, data is expected to exceed 15 petabytes by 2020.
+From 2004 to 2013, NCDC’s digital archive increased from 2 to 14 petabytes.
+A petabyte is written as 1,000,000,000,000,000 or 1015 bytes.
+With increasing sophistication of data collection equipment, such as new satellites and radars, data holdings have and are expected to continue growing exponentially.